hasibul7318/MERN-Expense-Manager/README.md

  Expense Manager
 🚀 Overview
-The Mini Expense Manager is a full-stack web application that helps users track their expenses, categorize spending, and gain insights into their financial habits.
+The Expense Manager is a full-stack web application that helps users track their expenses, categorize spending, and gain insights into their financial habits.
 The app features JWT-based authentication, CRUD operations for expenses, and data visualization through charts.